kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 <snip>
 ```

 With NFD having successfully discovered NVIDIA PCI devices and applying a label, install DCGM Exporter using this label to attract Pods to GPU nodes.
+If following this process on GKE, additional values will be required to successfully run DCGM Exporter.
+See the [GKE section](#gke) for more details.

 <details>
 <summary>values-dcgm.yaml</summary>